orsharon7/azure-argocd-crossplane/README.md

 ## Deployment Workflow

+1. Create az credentials and set it up in Github Actions Secret
-1. Install ArgoCD on the management cluster.
+2. Install ArgoCD on the management cluster.
-2. Configure ArgoCD for GitOps:
+3. Configure ArgoCD for GitOps:
    - Create secrets for custom Helm repositories.
    - Deploy Crossplane and its components via ArgoCD applications.
-3. Leverage the App of Apps pattern for modular and reusable configurations.
+4. Leverage the App of Apps pattern for modular and reusable configurations.
-4. Utilize Crossplane to provision and manage Azure cloud resources declaratively.
+5. Utilize Crossplane to provision and manage Azure cloud resources declaratively.
-5. Implement XRDs and Compositions for custom resource definitions and mappings.
+6. Implement XRDs and Compositions for custom resource definitions and mappings.
-6. Monitor and troubleshoot applications using ArgoCD's user interface.
+7. Monitor and troubleshoot applications using ArgoCD's user interface.

 ---